liam-clink/SPH/README.md

 This took quite a lot more effort than I expected as well, so unfortunately I do not have fluid moving yet, but hopefully you can appreciate the complexity achieved already.

+# Update
+Next I need to implement an interpolation function, given the particle list for fields sampled by the particles.
+Each particle has a scale value and a position, in combination with a kernel function.
+There is a gradient kernel as well, that needs to be sorted out.